Tracking becomes governable.

 • Generate test protocols from definitions and validation logic

-• Keep documents aligned with live and historical analytics state
+• Keep documents aligned with live and historical tracking state

 Integration